-For many Australians, the Kokoda trail in Papua New Guinea is best known as the location of one of our most significant and bloodiest campaigns during World War II.
+For many Australians, the Kokoda Track in Papua New Guinea is best known as the location of one of our most significant and bloodiest campaigns during World War II.
 Increasingly, more Australians seek a better understanding of what these young war heroes experienced by tracing their footsteps, walking the very arduous and personally demanding trek.

-The Kokoda trail is 96km in length and usually takes between 9 – 10 days to walk (averaging 4 -7 hours per day).
+The Kokoda Track is 96km in length and usually takes between 9 – 10 days to walk (averaging 4 -7 hours per day).
 The recommended time to do the trek is between April and November, avoiding the very hot wet season over summer.

 It is vital to prepare nutritionally, particularly given the demands on your body, the remoteness of the location and the high degree of team work required to complete the trek.
 While you are training for the trek, try to improve your diet and become familiar with these dietary strategies.
+Check out these top nutrition tips in preparation for an endurance trek.

 Carbohydrates should be your fuel of choice as it is readily broken down into glucose, which is absorbed quickly and utilised efficiently.
 Your carbohydrate needs during endurance events of greater than 90 minutes of moderate to high intensity exercise, are 6-10g per kilo of body weight.
-If you are 70kg, this amounts to 420-700g carbohydrate..
+If you are 70kg, this amounts to 420-700g carbohydrate.

 Carbohydrate loading allows the muscle glycogen levels to increase to a level that has been shown to improve endurance exercise, and allow athletes to exercise for longer.
 This same strategy can be applied to endurance hiking.
-To assist with maximising your muscle glycogen level before you start the Kokoda trail, it is recommended to have 1 to 4 days of high carbohydrate intakes (7-12g/kg).
+To assist with maximising your muscle glycogen level before you start the Kokoda Trail, it is recommended to have 1 to 4 days of high carbohydrate intakes (7-12g/kg).

 Find out how many meals your tour operators provide.
 Some provide two to three meals per day and meals are prepared for you ahead of your arrival at the night stopover.
 Others may provide breakfast and dinner, and you will be required to carry snacks and lunch that are light weight, and easy to prepare.